 For multiple beds, design paths between them to measure at least 2 feet wide.

 One of the perks of having a raised bed in your yard is the possibility of controlling the wildlife that munches on and destroys your prized plants.
-Have you ever grown big, red tomatoes, letting them get redder and riper on the vine, only to go outside one morning to find that some discriminating creature has taken a bite out of it, probably spit it out, then gone on to see what else is being offered at your backyard buffet?
+Have you ever grown big, red tomatoes, letting them get redder and riper on the vine, only to go outside one morning to find that some discriminating creature has taken a bite out of it, probably spit it out, then went on to see what else is being offered at your backyard buffet?

-Before resorting to pesticides (often a last resort), try using organic methods, like barriers, a good blast from the hose, or sprays made from non-toxic household products.
+Before resorting to pesticides (often the last resort), try using organic methods, like barriers, a good blast from the hose, or sprays made from non-toxic household products.

 - Gophers, moles, and ground squirrels: These underground miscreants can tunnel through the .soil, munching on bulbs and shoots.
 If this scenario occurs in your raised bed, place root balls in wire cages or line planting holes with barriers of hardware cloth.

 - Snails and slugs: Use 3-inch-high copper bands to enclose vegetable and flower beds.
 Believe it or not, the copper emits a small electrical shock when a snail or slug touches it, making it retreat (not enough to kill it).
 Another method is to fill a shallow bowl with beer, dig a small hole so that the bowl's lip is flush with the top of the soil.
 Snails and slugs are attracted to the beer, will go swimming in it, and drown.

 One of the advantages of building a raised bed is to create an environment with great soil -- something that is not often found in the ground where we live.
 It's kind of like starting out fresh, with new, clean soil and amendments to grow an abundance of vegetables and flowers.
 You can use planting mix or topsoil, and some places will deliver it.

 If your property is blessed with good soil, use some of it in the raised bed, mixing in equal parts of the soil and organic matter such as compost.